Driving to the Snowy Mountains

 Murrays Sydney Snow Express

-Murrays Coaches provide Luxury Coach Travel departing Sydney to NSW Snowfields every Saturday during July & August.
-Day Return Coach travel from Sydney to Bullock's Flat from $153.
-Day Return Ski/Snowboard Packages (including return coach travel from Sydney, lift ticket & Ski or Snowboard) begin at $192.
+Murrays Coaches provide luxury coach travel departing Sydney to NSW Snowfields every Friday & Saturday during July & August.
+Day packages from Sydney includes return coach travel from Sydney, lift ticket, equipment hire and lesson only $285.

 Snobus Snowscene Express